Ireland overturns abortion ban in landslide vote - Journal du Cameroun

 The result is another hammer blow to the Roman Catholic Church’s authority in Ireland, coming three years after referendum voters backed legalising same-sex marriage by 62 percent.

-Roscommon-Galway, the only constituency to reject same-sex marriage, voted for change this time by 57 percent.
+The Church’s influence has crumbled in recent years due to a series of child sex abuse scandals.

-The Church’s influence has crumbled in recent years, triggered by a series of child sex abuse scandals.
+The referendum comes three months before Pope Francis visits Ireland for the World Meeting of Families.

 An exit poll for The Irish Times newspaper suggested 70 percent of women and 65 percent of men voted to overturn the ban.